PsyPhy/GripGraspISS/Source Code/GraspInstructionTypesetting/StepReadySeated.prompt.md

 - Take the REMOTE in your *__left__* hand.

-CENTER( IMAGE(Pictures/Seated.jpg, 200) )
+CENTER( IMAGE(Pictures/SubjectPositioningSeated.gif, 350) )

-CENTER(Pull the HMD over your eyes then press the Center Button on the REMOTE to begin. )
+CENTER(Pull the HMD over your eyes then press the CBUTTON on the REMOTE to begin. )